abdulmahejabeen/Dimensionality-reduction-with-Principal-Component-Analysis-PCA-/README.md

-# Dimensionality reduction with PCA
+# Dimensionality reduction with PCA on Penguins dataset
 ## Objective
 To classify each sample into types of species based on its attributes.